 - Immediate family member definition as specified in the Civil Service Rules or relevant bargaining unit contract and as applied to use of sick leave by the employee receiving donated vacation days.
 Refer to Appendix: “Immediate Family” Definitions.

 - University organizations that sell to other departments and offer goods or services on an on-going basis that are unique, convenient, or not readily available from external sources.

 - Medical Hardship or Catastrophic Illness or Injury

-- Situations such as cancer, major surgery, AIDS, a serious accident, heart attack, etc. that pose a threat to life.
+- Situations that require prolonged hospitalization or recovery, or incapacitate a person from working, such as cancer, major surgery, AIDS, a serious accident, heart attack, etc.

 - Office of Human Resources

 - Informs supervisors and impacted employees of the policy and procedures.

 - Consults with employee and/or employee’s department regarding eligibility to receive donated paid vacation days for use as sick leave.

 - Reviews, approves or denies request, informs affected employee and supervisor, and coordinates donations, as appropriate.